 I’ve been designing websites since the late 1990s.
-I’m a multi-disciplinary person with lots of interests—photography, gardening, landscaping, cooking, marketing, writing—but one common thread unites them all: a love of great design that helps people, whether they’re trying to grow vegetables or share an idea with a large and diverse audience.
-As a designer, gardener, mom, and human, I’m a fan of the permaculture movement; it speaks to where we are right now and where we need to be.
+I’m a multi-disciplinary person with lots of interests—photography, gardening, landscaping, cooking, marketing, writing—but one common thread unites them all: a love of great design that helps people, whether they’re trying to grow vegetables or buy tickets to a concert at Orchestra Hall.
+As a designer, gardener, mom, and human, I’m a fan of the permaculture movement.

-Permaculture provides a lens through which we can start this process—in web design, in landscape design, in the workplace.
+Permaculture provides a lens through which we can start this process of helping people—in web design, in landscape design, in the workplace.
 In short: Design Everything.

 What is permaculture, you ask?
 Here is a start, though you’ll note that, as with life, some things are contradictory: